EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.Util.md

 ### VO.Util.cat_band_dictionary

 Return the band (filter) name in a given catalog.
-Package: VO.util Description: Given a catalog name (e.g., 'sdss') and a band name (e.g., 'r'), return the corresponding band in the catalog
+Package: VO.util Description: Given a catalog name (e.g., 'sdss') and a band name (e.g., 'r'), return the corresponding band in the catalog (e.g., 'modelMag_g') its error and color for photometric